 Computer Networking Technology Program

 Learn how to install, optimize, troubleshoot, and secure computer networks.
-Preparation for Linux, CompTIA Net+, and CompTIA Security+ certification exams.
-Become a Network Technician or Network Administrator in just 14 months, internship included
+Get prepared for Linux, CompTIA Net+, and CompTIA Security+ certification exams.
+Become a Network Technician or Network Administrator in just 14 months.

 *This program is currently available online*

-Network technicians and administrators are responsible for overseeing, optimizing, and protecting a company’s computer network.
+Network technicians are responsible for overseeing, optimizing, and protecting a company’s computer network.

 Typical tasks for this role include: